 Impact on Overall Health

-Ignoring receding gums doesn’t just affect your mouth—it can have far-reaching consequences for your overall health and wellbeing.
+Ignoring receding gums doesn’t just affect your mouth.
+It can have far-reaching consequences for your overall health and well-being.

 Connection to Systemic Health Issues